wp-plugins/gauntlet-security/README.txt

 1. The main page.
 2. All checks include a detailed explanation and instructions on how to fix the issue.
-3. The file permission test checks all files and directories.
-4. Not all issues need to be fixed.
+3. Not all issues need to be fixed.
 Less important tests are included for the paranoid.

 == Changelog ==